Using the Videos and Web Guide

 To help you get the most out of the videos, each unit of the professional development guide is organized into six parts:

-This section includes a short summary of the videotaped lesson, information about the teacher and students, a list of the National Standards for Foreign Language Learning addressed in the lesson, and the key terms relevant to the lesson.
+This section includes a short summary of the videotaped lesson, information about the teacher and students, a list of the World-Readiness Standards for Learning Languages addressed in the lesson, and the key terms relevant to the lesson.
 Use this information to determine which lessons will best meet your needs.

 2. Class Context

 This section describes the school community, the teacher's approach to lesson design, background on the lesson, and where the lesson fits within the course curriculum.
 This section also identifies the key teaching strategies evident in the lesson.
 Read this section before viewing the video.

 This section is divided into four parts: Before You Watch, Watch the Video, Reflect on the Video, and Look Closer (or Take a Second Look in the Arabic lessons).
 Before You Watch poses several questions to activate your current knowledge through reflection, discussion, or both.
 Watch the Video asks you to take notes on instructional strategies you find interesting, surprising, or especially important as you watch.
 Reflect on the Video presents questions to structure your review of your notes.
 Finally, Look Closer/Take a Second Look has you take a second look at specific teaching strategies within the video.